 On our way back, it took us under an hour to get back to the airport.
 This made us realise that we weren’t really that far away after all.
 North Shore just feels like a different world when compared to Honolulu, and downtown Waikiki.

 There are tons and tons of more beaches along the North Shore, but I hope this post gave you an idea of where to stop and what to explore.
-If you enjoyed this post, make sure you check out more photos from Oahu, and its North Shore.
+If you enjoyed this post, make sure you share it with who will too.